xToken (XTK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 xToken Historical Price

-According to the latest data gathered on xToken live price page, the current price of xToken is 0.00010091USD.
-The circulating supply of xToken(XTK) is 404.52M XTK , giving it a market capitalization of $40.82K.
+According to the latest data gathered on xToken live price page, the current price of xToken is 0USD.
+The circulating supply of xToken(XTK) is 404.52M XTK , giving it a market capitalization of $46.32K.

 The xToken Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XTK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.